accumulationvector/accumulationvector.github.io/_posts/2020-01-15-introduction.md

 In the spirit of several other bloggers that I enjoy, posts here are not static, and will be updated with time.
 This seems to bother some people, but I endlessly enjoy improving my posts as I go.

-The changes made to this blog are all publically recorded and dated in the commit history, so older versions of posts will never be removed or deleted.
+The changes made to this blog are all publicly recorded and dated in the commit history, so older versions of posts will never be removed or deleted.
 That said, I don't plan to include changelogs or last modified dates on any specific posts unless I completely redo significant portions of them.

 ## Site Design